tydickinson29/Fires/README.md

 Report dataset was obtained from the Texas Fire Marshal's Office.

-Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries, acres burned, number of fires, number of days with a fire, and total seasonal rainfall.
+Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries), acres burned, number of fires, number of days with a fire, total seasonal rainfall, average CWA high temperature, and KBDI "degree days".

+Modeled after heating/cooling degree days, KBDI degree days model the number of days above 550 KBDI.
+If a day in one county had a KBDI of 600 the the KBDI degree day would be 50; suppose the next day it was 620, then your total KBDI degree days would be 120 (50 from the first day, 70 from the second).
+It would is a cumulative total in each county, and then an areal average is taken using each counties' area as a fraction of the CWA's area.

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.